A Relaxed and Fun Southbank Engagement Shoot

 Siobhan and Amy do not live in London so when they suggested a Southbank engagement shoot I was over the moon.
 I feel that the Southbank resonates with a lot of people; my mum was married at the Festival Hall and I have a lot of happy memories in this surrounding area.
 Shows at the Festival Hall, long meals over margaritas and sitting in the sunshine with friends and family by the river are just some of the reasons why I love it here.
 Not only do I love this area of London but the Southbank certainly has a place in Siobhan and Amy’s heart too.
 They frequently come and visit London and choose the Southbank and Festival Hall to have a drink in the evening sunshine.

 When they first enquired about wedding photography, they had found me through the venue they were having their wedding at – the gorgeous Dodmoor House.
+(Since writing this blog I have gone on to photograph their fabulous Dodmoor House Wedding – take a look here).
 When we arranged a meet up we even met to have a drink and a chat at one of their favourite restaurants Wahacca on the Southbank.
 We talked like old friends and I found out more about their wedding.
 As a couple it is clear that they really love the idea of their friends and family coming together and having a good time.
 This is exactly what they are going to provide – with jaeger-bombs on order at the wedding venue and food trucks providing the catering these two know how to put on a good party.

 If you are interested in my photographing you as a couple please do contact me and we can have a chat.